18 Foolproof Headline Writing Tips You Should Know

 These headlines entice clicks because the reader wants to know what he or she is missing.

-15 Effective Techniques for Writing Headlines That Are Proven to Work
+18 Effective Headlines Writing Tips and Techniques That Are Proven to Work

-Now that we’ve covered some of the basics, let’s dive into the good stuff.
+Now that we’ve covered some of the basic headline writing tips, let’s dive into the good stuff.
 Learning new techniques for writing headlines can help you become a better writer all around.

 For instance, you can use these same strategies on your subheadings and even in your body copy.
 They can help keep your readers moving through the piece until the very end, which improves metrics like time on page.